 There are cards, which are amazing and you almost can’t imagine the game without them.
 Then there are cards, which are just good or just bad, or they work in a certain strategy.
 And finally, there are cards, whose existence you just don’t understand.
-This case is applied to Meneldor’s Flight, at least at first sight.
+This case could be applied to Meneldor’s Flight, at least at first sight.

 0 cost of this event is the best part, unfortunately.
 The worse awaits us directly in Action: “Choose an Eagle ally.
 Return that character to its owner’s hand.”
 If you rejoiced that you could return Eagle ally from the discard pile, I must stop your pleasure – Meneldor’s Flight returns only Eagles in a play, though it isn’t said in the text.
 As the rulebook states it clearly: “Card effects do not interact with cards in an out of play state unless the effect specifically refers to that state.”
 Forget about this desired effect, Meneldor’s Flight can’t do that.
 What else could this event do?

-We still haven’t found any good usage for Meneldor’s Flight.
-There exists one Eagle ally, for which this event can create useful combo – Descendant of Thorondor.
+There always exists one Eagle ally, which makes a useful combo with Meneldor’s Flight – Descendant of Thorondor.
 Remind his ability: when he enters or leaves the play, he deals 2 damage to 1 enemy.
-Okay, the entry of this Eagle Meneldor’s Flight can’t influence.
+Okay, the entry of this Eagle can’t Meneldor’s Flight influence.
 But it can cause the “peaceful” leaving.
 After that, you can deal 2 damage, without the necessity of destroying Descendant of Thorondor.

 With the arrival of The Riddermark’s Finest, I declare the crisis of lack of Spirit allies for resolved.
 From the original 3 types of allies, we are now reaching the number 7 and that’s a good bunch of allies, from which we can choose.